For a more up-to-date gift guide, please see Scuba Doctor Holiday Gift Guide 2021 for the latest Xmas Gift Guide.

 In cooler waters, or where the shore diving is rocky, they will probably need some neoprene dive boots and a set of adjustable open heel fins.
 There are a wide range of dive boots, from thin 'sock' like ones through to all terrain rock boots.
 The thickness of the dive boot used effects which open heel fin size is required.

-If the diver you're buying for already has a set of open heel fins that have the more common rubber straps, they might really like the gift of a set of steel spring straps to convert their dive fins to this safer, more easy to get on and off setup.
+If the diver you're buying for already has a set of open heel fins that have the more common rubber straps, they might really like the gift of a set of bungee or steel spring straps to convert their dive fins to this safer, more easy to get on and off setup.

 If you are buying for a relatively new diver then (rather worryingly) dive knives are very popular.
 Generally new divers will have the basics, but will be yet to accumulate the extras.
 Other good accessories include a dive bag, dive torch, or if you want to really impress, a dive package.